mariamAboujenane/LegalAssistant/README.md

 ## Overview

 Accessing legal advice and guidance can be complex, time-consuming, and costly, especially in Morocco.
 Individuals and businesses often struggle to navigate the intricacies of Moroccan legal regulations and procedures without proper guidance.
-Moroccan Law Adviser aims to address these challenges by providing a user-friendly interface for submitting legal queries and receiving timely responses backed by comprehensive legal research and analysis.
+Legal Assistant aims to address these challenges by providing a user-friendly interface for submitting legal queries and receiving timely responses backed by comprehensive legal research and analysis.

 ## Features